sdkatwork/Wasel-Gesture-Recognition-Model/README.md

 Full dataset and training code are not included here.
 **Acknowledgment**
 Developed as part of the Senior Project requirement at King Abdulaziz University.
+## Contact
+for inquiries or collaboration opportunities, feel free to reach out:
+- Email: sarahalkabkabi@gmail.com